Fxztam/setup_pg_adb/livelabs/create-user/create-user.md

 ![](images/create_user.jpg)

 Notes:
-- The `IDENTIFIED BY` clause specifies the password (i.e whatever you replaced <specify_a_password> with)
+- The `IDENTIFIED BY` clause specifies the password.
-- The Graph Server uses database authentication ([details](https://docs.oracle.com/en/database/oracle/oracle-database/20/spgdg/using-inmemory-analyst-oracle-database.html)).
+- The Graph Server uses database authentication.
 The user needs at least the graph_developer role.

 ## **STEP 4:** Connect to Graph Server